 For general users, the Warrior Fab Lab is not a mass production fab lab.
 We support one-of-a-kind making, prototyping or educational learning but are not able to produce in quantities that a user would be able to sell items as a business.
-The Fab Lab does provide mass production for clubs, organizations and developed partnerships with approval.
+The Fab Lab may produce larger quantities for clubs, organizations, and developed partnerships with approval.

 Aerosols, paints and material that involve water or chemical solvents for cleanup are not allowed in the Warrior Fab Lab.
 DO NOT use the Library bathrooms to clean up any materials used in the Fab Lab.